How to Build a Button

 Keep in mind that this is an advanced use case.
 Usually you can just grab Tamagui components off the shelf and use them with inline styles.
 But sometimes you need components that want for multiple related children.

-This guide is more of a primer on designing composable components, teaching advanced concepts that aren't necessary if you just want to build your app.
+This guide is more of a primer on designing compound components, teaching advanced concepts that aren't necessary if you just want to build your app.
 If you just want a simple, ready to use Button, you can use the Tamagui Button itself directly.

 The Final Result